Surya5599/ShipBookingSystem/README.md

 ### Assumptions
 * Cruise.num_sold is equal to the amount of seats that we consider "unavailable"
 * Available Seats is only relevant for cruises that have not yet departed.
 Otherwise we assume there are no available seats
+* When adding a ship a user can add numeric info to Make and Model

 ---